Updated on 25 August 2017

 Cyprus is a country with a rich archaeological heritage dating back to 5,800 BC.
 Blessed with a subtropical climate, this island really merits a visit.
-I’m sharing my memories of Cyprus what to see and do as part of #ThrowbackThursday.
+We’re sharing our favourite Cyprus landmarks, which you really shouldn’t miss on a trip to the island.

 Also known as Petra tou Romiou or Rock of the Greek, Aphrodite’s Rock is a popular tourist attraction situated on the road from Paphos to Limassol.
-Famous as the mythological birthplace of Aphrodite, goddess of love and beauty, it’s an idyllic spot.
+Famous as the mythological birthplace of Aphrodite, the Greek goddess of fertility, love and beauty, it’s one of the most beautiful places to visit in Cyprus.
+In fact, the nickname for Cyprus is “the island of love”, thanks to Aphrodite.
 The currents here are quite strong so it’s best not to swim here.
 There’s a restaurant called Petra tou Romiou on the hill nearby with great sea views.

 Take a trip to the Troodos mountains in the centre of the island to see some impressive Byzantine monasteries and churches forming a UNESCO World Heritage site.
-Kykkos Monastery is one of the best known on the island, with colourful, ornate murals.
+Kykkos Monastery is one of the best of Cyprus tourist attractions, with colourful, ornate murals.
 The original monastery was established in the 11th century but devastated by fires, with the current building dating from 1831.
 You’ll be lent purple robes for your visit to the monastery and museum.

 Just a stone’s throw from the centre of Paphos and the harbour, Kato Paphos is not to be missed.
 This UNESCO World Heritage site includes remains from prehistoric times to the Middle Ages, with particularly important Roman ruins.
 It can get very hot in here with little shade, so make sure to take water with you and a sunhat.